 Living in Kenya, Donna leads our long-term collaboration with the Rhino Ark Kenya Charitable Trust working in the highland forests on mountain bongo, a beautiful and critically endangered antelope.
 From 2004 to 2014, Donna was based in Ghana, leading our partnership with the Wechiau Community Hippo Sanctuary.
 Donna is passionate about connecting directly with local people in the communities where we work and exploring how they can benefit tangibly from conservation.
 To achieve this, she mentors young, university-trained scientists in field conservation and research.
 Donna holds a Ph.D. in Rural Studies and Environmental Design from the University of Guelph where she explored conservation values in belief-based sacred forests and a B.Sc. in Physical Anthropology from the University of Calgary.

-Rebecca lends technical support to the northern leopard frog reintroduction project through planning and completion of field work, management and analysis of field data, and drafting of technical reports.
+Rebecca has been involved in the northern leopard frog project at Wilder Institute for nearly five years and is currently leading reintroduction and research activities for the species in British Columbia.
 She completed her B.Sc. in Biology at Wilkes University and her M.Sc. in Biology at the University of Saskatchewan.
 She has accumulated over ten years of research and field experience in the United States, Costa Rica, and Canada, working with government, universities, private consulting firms, and non-profit organizations.
 She has experience with banding and measuring more than 100 bird species, as well as conducting surveys for a wide variety of taxa, including grassland and boreal forest birds, kangaroo rats, and sensitive raptors, snakes, and amphibians.

 With over 15 years’ experience leading multifaceted projects with diverse partners for Canadian species at-risk, Jessica joined the team to help grow our collaborations nationally and build a network of organizations engaged in conservation translocations across Canada.
 Jessica completed her B.Sc. in Zoology at the University of Guelph, M.A.Sc. in Wildlife Health & Population Management at the University of Sydney, Australia, and holds a PGDip. in Endangered Species Management from the University of Kent/Durrell Wildlife Conservation Trust International Training Centre in the UK.
 She has served on several recovery teams for endangered species in Canada.
 Jessica is a member of the IUCN SSC’s Conservation Planning Specialist Group (CPSG) and is co-founder and current co-convenor of their Canada Regional Resource Center.